 55% of hotel guests are willing to receive personalized offers or promotions in exchange for personal details.
 As you can see, users don’t just want to receive a bunch of promotions; they are looking forward to getting personalized and relevant offers.

-Your main goal is to release all possible doubts by explaining why your hotel is worth customers attention and providing value to people.
+Your main goal is to remove all possible doubts by explaining why your hotel is worth customers attention and providing value to people.

 For instance, Click&Go decided to stimulate some interest for their cruises with a “myth busting” email.
 By arousing curiosity and sharing interesting facts, they give out a lot of information and address the potential “pain points” of their audience.